History of UFC

 - To Win Fight: This means that the athlete you choose needs to win to receive the payout.

 - Round Betting: A very common UFC bet is round betting, which is when you put a bet on what round the fight will be over in.
-This is something you can guess by the amount of finishes a fighter has or how much of a skill gap is between two competitors.
+This is something you can guess by the number of finishes a fighter has or how much of a skill gap is between two competitors.

 - Parlays: A parlay is when you place bets on multiple fight outcomes to occur and requires all the outcomes to be correct to win.
 For example, if you bet $100 on fighter A and fighter C to win their fights, you’ll need both of those fighters to win their fights to cash out.